realvnc-labs/tacoscript/docs/content/functions/no05-realvncserver.md

 ## `realvnc_server.config_update`

 The task `realvnc_server.config_update` allows you to update a limited set of your your RealVNC configuration.
-Updating the RealVNC configuration on both linux/mac and windows machines is supported.
+Updating the RealVNC configuration on both Linux/Mac and Windows machines is supported.

 `realvnc_server.config_update` has following format: